 Administration Building, 201F

 Amanda Fuller has served as the Academic Coordinator for the San Diego State University (SDSU) Compact Scholars and Academic Student Success Programs since 2015.
+In 2018, she was awarded SDSU’s prestigious President’s Leadership Fund Excellence Award for her work supporting Compact Scholars.
 She has also served as a Lecturer in the Department of Rhetoric and Writing, where she has taught since 2011.
 Prior to joining SDSU, Amanda served as Director of Program Administration for the Making Waves Education Program in Richmond, CA, where she taught and provided educational services to students in grades 5-12, in preparation for their acceptance to and graduation from the four-year colleges and universities.
 Her focus at the Making Waves Education Program was to elevate the achievement levels of largely underserved, first-generation students.

 In addition to her work as an education professional, Amanda has served as a contributing editor for SDSU's acclaimed Poetry International, and is a founding editor of Locked Horn Press, a small literary press based in San Diego, CA, which publishes poetry anthologies paired with critical companion texts.
 As a poet and translator, her work has appeared or is forthcoming in Fugue, Matter, 5 Quarterly, BlazeVOX, Lunch Ticket, Poetry International, Cactus Heart and elsewhere.
 She received her B.A. in Environmental Science from the University of California, Berkeley and her M.F.A. in Creative Writing (Poetry) from San Diego State University.